🚨 24/7 Emergency Service Available

 Should I get a portable or whole-home dehumidifier?

-Portable units ($200-400) work fine for small basements under 800 sq ft or if you're testing the concept.
-They're loud and need bucket emptying, but they're cheap.
-Whole-home units ($1,200-2,500) are quieter, drain automatically, and better for finished basements or long-term solutions.
-Try a portable first if you're unsure—you can always upgrade later.
+Portable units ($$) work fine for small basements under 800 sq ft or if your testing the concept.
+There loud and need bucket emptying, but there cheap.
+Whole-home units ($$$) are quieter, drain automaticaly, and better for finished basements or long-term solutions.
+Try a portable first if your unsure - you can always upgrade later.

 How much does it cost to run a dehumidifier?